Go behind the scenes of Tipperary Energy Agency and Energikontor Norr PROSPECT workshops on facilitating new services in the Norrbotten region

-In the frame of the PROSPECT project, Tipperary Energy Agency , TEA (Ireland) has shared its expertise with Energikontor Norr (Sweden) identifying and accessing funding and financing opportunities, in particular ELENA (European Local Energy Assistance).
+In the frame of the PROSPECT project, Tipperary Energy Agency, TEA (Ireland) has shared its expertise with Energikontor Norr (Sweden) identifying and accessing funding and financing opportunities, in particular ELENA (European Local Energy Assistance).

 From the 28th to the 30th of October 2019, a three-day peer-to-peer visit was organized in the city of Luleå, Sweden as part of Step 3 of the PROSPECT learning cycle.
-The main objective of the three-day learning sessions was to have a successful look at the different potential investments the region could put in place, either from the customer point of view or the investments one, and deepen the participants’ know-how on the project development assistance ELENA.
+The main objective of the three-day learning sessions was to have a successful look at the different potential investments the region could put in place, either from the customer point of view or the investment one, and deepen the participants’ know-how on the project development assistance ELENA.

 On the first day of the peer-to-peer knowledge exchange, the mentor Paul, tried to identify what are the market gaps in the energy transition of the Region of Norrbotten and what actions can the energy agency identify to fill those market gaps.
-Both, mentor and mentee tried to workshop around the latter allowing Energikontor Norr to come up with one or more new services that they think could plug the market gap for a number of specific things.
-The sessions provided a dynamic environment for ongoing mentor-mentee collaboration to allow for deeper and sustained engagement where other energy managers from the Energikontor Norr joined the discussions.
+Both, mentor and mentee tried to work around the latter, allowing Energikontor Norr to come up with one or more new services that they think could plug the market gap for a number of specific things.
+The sessions provided a dynamic environment for ongoing mentor-mentee collaboration to allow for deeper and sustained engagement, where other energy managers from the Energikontor Norr joined the discussions.

 On the second day, a workshop with external stakeholders was organized in Luleå by Energikontor Norr aiming to address potential opportunities with ELENA financing in Sweden.
-The session began with a presentation of the project development assistance covering topics such as where its funding can be used and examples of completed ELENA projects.
+The session began with a presentation of the project development assistance, covering topics such as where its funding can be used and examples of completed ELENA projects.
 One of the main objectives of the workshop was to draw upon Paul Kenny and TEA’s own experience building up and implementing ELENA projects.

-This was one of the first questions addressed to the external stakeholders to get a flavor of the scale.
+This was one of the first questions addressed to the external stakeholders to get a flavour of the scale.
 To answer that, two small discussion groups were set up to facilitate a smooth exchange of opinions and debate on practical issues.
 Each group tried to determine the area(s) that would be the most appropriate for the development of an ELENA project in the Region of Norrbotten and to make sure that investment begets investment (the leverage factor).
 The workshop gathered different profiles of people who together, asked questions, took the debate forward and made it possible to map out the regional investments, who will make them, what are their gaps, their resource needs and how does ELENA and the energy agency plug those resource needs to unlock the energy transition.

-There is a whole pile of ideas and it was great to see that.
+There is a whole pile of ideas, and it was great to see that.
 The external stakeholder meeting went really well.
 Paul Kenny

 The meetings have given more than expected.
 Paul has given new ideas on how to challenge our agency and the Region.
 Katarina Delsing